How to Lose Weight with Hashimoto’s: Step-by-Step Guide

 If you feel like your energy level is good enough to incorporate exercise then you may be asking what is the best type of exercise?

-For weight loss, the answer is simple: high-Intensity interval training or strength training.
+For weight loss, the answer is simple: high-intensity interval training or strength training.

 These exercises have been shown to be very effective in burning fat and sensitizing your body to insulin (8).